 Healing, Allyship, and Action: Stronger Together

-The recent killings of George Floyd, Breonna Taylor, and Ahmaud Arberry bring to bear the painful reality of racial injustice in America.
+The recent killings of George Floyd, Breonna Taylor, and Ahmaud Arbery bring to bear the painful reality of racial injustice in America.
 In times like these, when social injustice grips our national, local, and university communities, the Division of Diversity and Community Engagement and Associated Student Body commit to offering support.
 The Stronger Together Dialogue Series seeks to provide opportunities for healing, effective allyship, and action that creates a better world.

 Creating space to heal from the trauma of witnessing, experiencing, and/or processing social injustice is an essential pillar of Stronger Together.